What is fleet management?

 What challenges do fleet managers face?

-A major challenge for any fleet manager is keeping drivers safe.
+A major challenge for fleet companies or any fleet manager is keeping drivers safe.
 Ensuring safe driver behavior can be difficult, particularly when fleet managers are hundreds of miles away from the moving vehicle.
 There are helpful tools fleet managers can use -- like dash cams or vehicle tracking systems -- that bring real-time visibility into an otherwise remote vehicle and provide evidence or materials to implement driver training.

 Driver shortages are a growing issue in the trucking industry.
 Stabilizing and increasing driver retention is something fleet managers need to always aim for.
 By creating mentorship programs, improving workplace conditions, or simply building stronger trust between driver and manager, fleet managers look to different approaches to ensure drivers are happy at work.